Bharatiya Vidya Bhavan: Organisation

 The trust operates a number of primary and secondary institutes in India and abroad.
 It organises and runs 100 private schools in India.
 The schools are known as Bharatiya Vidya Mandir, Bhavan's Vidya Mandir, or Bhavan's Vidyalaya.

 The Bhavan significantly grew as a cultural organisation and became a global foundation under the leadership of Sundaram Ramakrishnan who took over as the director after the death of Munshi in 1971.
 The first foreign centre was opened in London in 1972.

-Bharatiya Vidya Bhavan's Sanskritik Kendra (The Museum)

-The Bharatiya Vidya Bhavan's Sanskritik is located at Koradi, Nagpur.
-It is an impressive structure spread across two floors, with each floor encompassing 14,760 sq. ft. of space.

-The first floor houses the remarkable "Ramayana Darshanam Hall," a unique exhibition complex where the entire story of Lord Rama is narrated through captivating murals and oil paintings.
-This hall showcases 120 magnificent paintings portraying significant episodes from the Ramayana, from the birth of Sri Rama to his glorious coronation.
-Accompanying these masterpieces are informative write-ups in English, Hindi, and Marathi, ensuring a comprehensive understanding of the epic tale.

-The second floor, houses the "Bharata Mata Sadanam," a tribute to India's valiant freedom fighters and defense personnel, designed to instill a deep sense of patriotism.
-Within this hall, a bronze statue of Bharata Mata, along with 115 paintings depicting the heroic struggles of freedom fighters from 1857 to 1947.
-Additionally, it showcase 21 Paramvir Chakra Awardees and 14 paintings that vividly depict various pivotal events from India's freedom struggle, each accompanied by explanatory write-ups.